Document Type : Reasearch Paper

 CONCLUSION

 In this study, the pure phase of new spinel structure, Mn0.5Cu0.5Cr2O4, has been synthesized via hydrothermal method.
 The band gap energy of obtained new material was evaluated 1.37eV which is almost the most effective visible light absorption.
-The photocatalytic performance of synthesized material for photodegradation of MG was investigated and demonstrated excellent dye photodegradation activity of as-prepared Mn0.5Cu0.5Cr2Othat was about 100% after 40min.
+The photocatalytic performance of synthesized material for photodegradation of MG was investigated and demonstrated excellent dye photodegradation activity of as-prepared Mn0.5Cu0.5Cr2O4 that was about 100% after 40min.
 This issue refers to the appropriate band gap and high specific surface area.
 Also, the reusability of the synthesized catalyst was investigated and indicated that only 8 percent of the degradation decreased after three successive cycles that this issue clarify priority of photocatalyst activity than adsorption.

 ACKNOWLEDGMENT